≡ Menu

 Coat: Smooth and short

-Most American Foxhounds will demonstrate the traditional black and tan coat patter with a white underbelly consisting of a short or medium length fur that generally make grooming a somewhat carefree or easy task for its owners.
+Most American Foxhounds typically exhibit the traditional black and tan coat pattern with a white underbelly.
+Their fur is short to medium, generally making grooming a relatively carefree and easy task for their owners.

 How big do American Foxhounds get?

-Typically, what you will find is that male American Foxhounds will stand approximately 22 to 25 inches tall with females ranging just a few inches shorter.
-And while weights may vary, most would agree that a healthy American Foxhound will weigh in somewhere between 40 to 65 pounds placing it right in the middle of what one would consider a medium sized hound dog.
+Typically, you will find that male American Foxhounds will stand approximately 22 to 25 inches tall, with females just a few inches shorter.
+And while weights may vary, most would agree that a healthy American Foxhound will weigh between 40 to 65 pounds placing it right in the middle of what one would consider a medium-sized hound dog.

 Another difference…